HS-High-Science/HSPS-Handbook/Handbook/Handbook.md

 - The FFD terminal or Warhead laptop is hacked.

-Code Blue does **not** activate if the Warhead laptop is hacked while Warhead is locked due to being cancelled twice, or if the FFD terminal is hacked while FFD is locked.
+Code Blue is **not** active if the Warhead laptop is hacked while Warhead is locked due to being cancelled twice, or if the FFD terminal is hacked while FFD is locked.